brainglobe/brainglobe.github.io/docs/source/community/releases/v1/cellfinder-core-and-plugin-merge.md

 ## `brainglobe-workflows`

-Now ships with the new version of cellfinder, containing `cellfinder.core` and `cellfinder.napari` submodules.
+Now ships with the new version of `cellfinder`, containing `cellfinder.core` and `cellfinder.napari` submodules.
-`brainglobe-workflows` is now the *only* package that provides the cellfinder command-line interface.
+`brainglobe-workflows` is now the *only* package that provides the old "cellfinder" command-line interface, or workflow.
+This workflow is now _only_ available under the name `brainmapper` - the name `cellfinder` is reserved for the backend package that contains the merged `cellfinder-core` and `cellfinder-napari` packages mentioned above.

 ## Updating

 The update steps that you will need to perform vary depending on how you currently use cellfinder (CLI) and whether you upgraded to `brainglobe-workflows` previously.
 Regardless, before you begin the process of updating we recommend you uninstall `cellfinder-core` and `cellfinder-napari` from your environment

 ```bash
 pip uninstall cellfinder-core cellfinder-napari